-5. Software Licensing and Rebranding
+3. Software Licensing and Rebranding

-The Software Product Description (SPD) mentioned in the previous section, contains a wealth of information related to products and licenses.
+The VSI Operating Environments for OpenVMS Version 8.4-2L3 for Integrity Servers SPD contains important information related to products and licenses.
 Refer to the SPD for official licensing details.

-Much work has gone into branding and licensing now that VSI owns ongoing development of OpenVMS.
+Much work has gone into branding and licensing now that VSI owns development of OpenVMS.
 We have rebranded licenses for VSI OpenVMS to list "VSI" as the license Producer for the OS and the layered products VSI supports.
-If existing customers are updating to the VSI OpenVMS, their existing HPE branded licenses will continue to work after the upgrade.
+If existing customers are updating to this new version of VSI OpenVMS, their existing HPE branded licenses will continue to work after the upgrade.
 New installations of the OS and VSI supported layered products will receive VSI branded licenses.
-We are working closely with HPE to assure a smooth transition, regardless of where these products are purchased.

-When you perform an upgrade from HPE OpenVMS to VSI OpenVMS, the PCSI installed product database, excluding any HPE patch entries, will be re-branded.
+When you perform an upgrade from HPE OpenVMS to VSI OpenVMS, the PCSI installed product database, excluding any HPE patch entries, will be rebranded.
 This occurs one time only and is required to assure consistency for license management functions.